6 Life Rafts for the Anxious

 1) No More Google

 You may google to research elephant sanctuaries.
 You may google the population of Duvall, Washington.
 You may google how to get involved in the fight for more gun regulation.
 You may not google “what are these dark spots on my abdomen and could they mean cancer” because, darling, you are not an expert.
-You can not self-diagnoses these things, especially while plummeting down the rabbit hole.
+You cannot self-diagnose these things, especially while plummeting down the rabbit hole.
 Schedule an appointment with your dermatologist.
 Go to a doctor.
 That is all you can do.
 And then the doctor will most likely tell you they are sunspots because you are no longer in college.
 Your skin has had a few birthdays, that’s all.
 All you can do is take the next right action—seek professional counsel—and realize that you are very much not that counsel.

 If you’re anything like me, then perhaps you get amnesia at times.
 I often forget that I went to school for marketing and for dance.
 Sometimes I even wake up with a sudden MD, or a penchant for practicing naturopathy.
 "No no, dear,” I then have to remind myself.
 “No no.”